marckevinflores/codeigniter-phpmailer/README.md

 PHPMailer version: 6.0.5

+How to install:
+Download this package and uncompress it within application/ directory of your CodeIgniter site.

 Note:  PHP openssl module should be enabled if encrypted SMTP access is required and Your google account must enable the Allow less security apps: ON